Man killed teenager after night out and left her body in reservoir

 A trial of facts is being held at Swansea Crown Court to determine whether there was a sexual element to the killing before Haines can be sentenced.

-The court has heard that, after being seen partying with friends and later heading away from the club with Haines, Ms Sullivan was discovered submerged in Mill Pond, a two-mile long fresh water reservoir near the town.
+The court heard how Ms Sullivan was discovered face down in Mill Pond, a two-mile long fresh water reservoir near the town.

 She had been strangled and was no longer wearing the cream lace crop top she had been pictured in that night.

-Leaving the teenager in the water, Haines left the scene and walked past her mother, Anna, who had been frantically calling her daughter from a nearby garage where she was parked.

-She had been due to pick up her daughter and a friend at 2am, but they had not arrived.
+She eventually spoke to Ms Wood who told her she was no longer with Ms Sullivan.

+After dozens of calls and text messages to her daughter, Ms Sullivan answered the phone and told her mother she would meet her at a nearby garage, but she never arrived.

-She last spoke to her daughter just before 3am when Ms Sullivan answered the phone and said she was on her way to the garage to meet her.
+She last spoke to her daughter just before 3am when Ms Sullivan answered the phone again and said she was just “minutes away”.

 The phone call was cut off mid-sentence.

-CCTV footage shows Ms Sullivan was with Haines at the time, in an alleyway leading to the reservoir.

-Sometime later, Ms Sullivan’s mother said she saw a man of Haines’ description walking casually past and swinging his arms before his behaviour changed and he began wringing his hands, shaking his head and running across the road.
+Sometime later Ms Sullivan’s mother said she saw a man walking casually past her car swinging his arms before his behaviour changed and he began wringing his hands, shaking his head and running across the road.

-William Hughes QC, prosecuting, told the court on Monday: “Anna Sullivan decided to follow Lewis Haines.

 “The prosecution believe the person Anna Sullivan saw was her daughter’s killer.”

-The court heard that Haines arrived home to his girlfriend, Maisie John, at around 3.40am and told her: “I’ve strangled somebody.
+Haines arrived home at 3.40am and told his girlfriend Maisie John: “I’ve strangled somebody.
 They’re in Mill Pond.”

 Ms John said Haines’ jeans were damp and he had blood on his arms.

-She said Haines was “hysterical” and repeatedly asked to be taken to his mother’s house.
+She said he was “hysterical” and repeatedly asked to be taken to his mother’s house.

-He later told his mother that Ms Sullivan had called him a rapist and hit him, and that he had strangled her and pushed her into the water.
+He later told his mother that Ms Sullivan had called him a rapist and hit him, and that he had strangled her, hit her and pushed her into the water.

 Haines claimed to have tried to pull Ms Sullivan out of the water but said she was a “dead weight”.